YottaDB/YDBDoc/ProgGuide/internatn.rst

    YDB>Set ^E("le Blanc")=1
    YDB>Set ^E("Madrid")=1

-Notice how the subscript of ^E sort in reverse order:
+Notice how the subscripts of ^E are sorted in reverse order:

 .. parsed-literal::
    YDB>zwrite ^E